fmoren05/Term-Project/README.md

 Our turret design for the ME 405 term project features a dynamic combination of a lazy susan mechanism for horizontal panning and an adjustable firing angle mechanism, complemented by integrated flywheels to assist in launching projectiles.
 This setup enables autonomous target acquisition, aiming, and firing control on a Nerf™ or similar projectile launcher within the specified dimensional constraints.
 With safety considerations and adherence to project guidelines in mind, our turret system aims to achieve precise and efficient performance in dueling scenarios.

+### Functionality:

+Our final product was able to locate its target using the IR camera, rotate the turret to target using the encoder motors, and shoot the target using the servo trigger and flywheels within the span of approximately 5.25 seconds.

 # Hardware Design:

 NOTE: All CAD is in this folder: https://github.com/fmoren05/Term-Project/tree/main/cad